lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

              |-----W=0, CFN=3--X-->|
              |-----W=0, CFN=2--X-->|
              |-----W=0, CFN=7----->|MIC checked
-             |<-----ACK, W=0-------|bitmap:11000001
+             |<-----ACK, W=0-------|Bitmap:11000001
              |-----W=0, CFN=4----->|MIC checked: wrong
              |-----W=0, CFN=3----->|MIC checked: wrong
              |-----W=0, CFN=2----->|MIC checked: right
-             |  X---ACK, W=0-------|no bitmap
+             |  X---ACK, W=0-------|no Bitmap
     timeout  |                     |
              |-----W=0, CFN=7----->|
-             |<-----ACK, W=0-------|no bitmap
+             |<-----ACK, W=0-------|no Bitmap

            (End)
 ~~~~
 {: #Fig-Example-Rel-Window-ACK-Loss-Last-B title='Transmission of an IPv6 packet carried by 11 fragments in Window mode - ACK "Always", for N=3, and MAX_WIND_FCN=6, with three losses, and the second ACK is lost.'}

-{{Fig-Example-Rel-Window-ACK-Loss-Last-C}} illustrates the transmission of an IPv6 packet that needs 6 fragments in Window mode - ACK "always", for N=3 and MAX_WIND_FCN=6, with three losses, and one retransmitted fragment is lost.
+{{Fig-Example-Rel-Window-ACK-Loss-Last-C}} illustrates the transmission of an IPv6 packet that needs 6 fragments in Window mode - ACK-Always, for N=3 and MAX_WIND_FCN=6, with three losses, and one retransmitted fragment is lost.
 Note that, since a single window is needed for transmission of the IPv6 packet in this case, the example illustrates behavior when losses happen in the last window.

 ~~~~
            Sender                Receiver